rocsea0626/receipt_uploader/README.md

   - All images are named with uuid without "-" and resized images are suffixed by size, i.e., `4179e13020ad43bab4d8867338f0f048_small.jpg` and stored under `receipts/config.DIR_RESIZED/{username}` folder
   - Each original receipt is converted into 3 different sizes: small, medium and large.
   - Resized images are proportionally scaled to maintain original aspect ratio.
-  - To prevent server being overwhelmed by large number of requests, a worker goroutine keeps running continuously in background to scan `receipts/config.UPLOADS_DIR` folder with an interval of `config.Interval` and resize the first uploaded receipt found in that folder.
+  - Large number of requests: to prevent server being overwhelmed by large number of requests, a worker goroutine keeps running continuously in background to scan `receipts/config.UPLOADS_DIR` folder with an interval of `config.Interval` and resize the first uploaded receipt found in that folder.
 Currently, `config.Interval=1` which means it can resize 1 image per second maximum.
 However, this approach does not garauntee FIFO order of uploaded images.
+  - Resizing timeout: to prevent resizing of one image hanging for too long, timeout is configured as `constants.IMAGE_WORKER_TIMEOUT=2`
   - Once resizing completes, original receipt will be moved to `receipts/config.DIR_RESIZED/{username}` folder

 ### Downloading of receipt